brianjriddle/tv4-continous-delivery-valtech-2012-02/quiz/quiz.md

 .notes cal henderson

 !SLIDE
-2005-6 search one button deploy
+2005-6 search for one button deploys

 .notes video flickr way to deploy got my boss at the time to watch